core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 *	The first entry MUST be encoded as a CBOR unsigned integer data item (major type 0) and set to the targeted data node SID.

 *	The following entries MUST contain the value of each key required to identify the instance of the targeted data node.
 These keys MUST be ordered as defined in the "key" YANG statement, starting from top level list, and follow by each of the subordinate list(s).

-When SIDs identify a YANG list, the presence of the key(s) for this list is optional.
-When the key(s) are present, the targeted instance within this list is selected.
-When the key(s) are absent, the entire YANG list is selected.

 **Names as instance-identifier**